Over the Rainbow (Canadian TV series): Live shows

 The live shows saw the finalists eliminated one by one following both individual and group performances.
 At the end of every live show, the losing Dorothy would have her shoes stripped by the Dorothy who survived the sing-off, and the shoes would be given to Lloyd Webber (week 1) and Phillips (weeks 2-7).

 Week 1

-Following the first week of the competition.
+Following the first week of the competition, Kelsey was the first Dorothy to be eliminated from the competition.
 The show performances were: